 In 1982, I earned my first big byline writing about computer crime for MIT’s Technology Review.
 From then on, I covered robotics and the computer revolution, exciting beats that I considered gifts.
-I had a good run as a technology reporter and author, and also produced two documentaries about technology and society.
+I had a good run as a technology reporter and co-authored a book on robots with Isaac Asimov.
+I also produced two documentaries about technology and society.
 But in 2014, features about computer science research were harder to win from the dwindling number of print magazines.
-I was writing shorter pieces for online national publications and had a steady gig covering cyberwarfare.
-But instead of covering computer science and the brilliant technologists combating cybercrime, my task was to condense the fruits of their research into online slide shows for Chief Information Officers.
+I was writing shorter pieces for online national publications and had come full circle covering cyberwarfare.
+But instead of explaining computer science and profiling the brilliant technologists combating cybercrime, my task was to condense the fruits of their research into online slide shows for Chief Information Officers.

 Thus began this journey of discovery that took many forms.
 First it was to be a work of narrative non-fiction.
-Then, with the help of my colleague Marcia Rock, it turned into this five-part short documentary series.
+Then, with the help of my colleague Marcia Rock, it turned into a documentary feature and a five-part documentary short series.
 I am also rewriting the earlier account as a memoir to accompany our film.

 Unearthing information about family losses by digging up whatever could be found in the world’s archives became a way of honoring my parents and other relatives.
 Through it I have gained some solace and a deeper understanding of my parents’ ordeals and their impact.
 Piecing together the little I knew with new-found information resulted in an increased understanding of my family’s trauma and loss.
 It also shone new light on my parents’ resilience and love of life despite what they endured.
-This emotional journey and fully venerating them are, to me, the family treasures.
+Venerating them is, to me, the family treasures.

 Excerpts from Memoir:

-This excerpt is from my mother’s thread in my memoir about events that occurred in Bad Neustadt, Germany, during her last days as a slave laborer at a Siemens factory, shortly after the Allies landed on the French coast of Normandy in June 1944.
-She had a false identity because she was posing as a Catholic Pole; her fake name was “Danka.”
+The following twos excerpt are from my mother’s thread in my memoir about events that occurred in Bad Neustadt, Germany, during her last days as a slave laborer.
+She was working at a Siemens factory shortly after the Allies landed on the French coast of Normandy in June 1944.
+She had a false identity, posing as a Catholic Pole; her fake name was “Danuta Milewska.
+Friends called her “Danka.”
 The chapter is titled “Liberation:”

 On Friday evening, June 6, 1944, a French POW in Bad Neustadt clandestinely tweaked the antenna of his contraband radio.
 After fiddling for several minutes, he found the frequency he wanted.
 A mix of crackle and news emanated from Radio London.
 Moments later, he jumped up and ran to the open window of his room, which was across the street from the workers’ barracks at the Siemens factory.